TomasLira/Algorithms/Problems/questions.md

   Depends on the approach:
   - **O(E log V)** for constructing the MST (e.g., using Kruskal's or Prim's algorithm).
   - Additional complexity to evaluate the impact of edge removal.

-55. Algorithms to Filter Vertices Based on Tree Properties

-- **Description**:
-  Given a graph G = (V, E), a rooted tree  T derived from G, and a list  L_1 containing vertices of the tree:
-  Write three algorithms that return a list L_2, containing vertices such that a vertex is in  L_2 if and only if it is in L_1 or:
-  - (a) Has an odd number of descendants in L_2.
-  - (b) Has an odd number of ancestors in L_2 .
-  - (c) Has an odd number of older siblings in  L_2.

-- **Time Complexity**:
-  Dependent on the tree traversal and list update methods.
-For efficient solutions:
-  - **O(V + E)** with a single DFS for computing descendants, ancestors, or siblings.